emelhu/NDbfReaderEx/NDbfReader/ReadMe__and__eMeL_ForkInfo.txt

 You have got a dBase/Clipper syntax/operating mode like extension for DbfTable, called DbfTableReader.

+[A lot of things complettely redesigned and reimplemented for extendable code and simpler and flexible usage]

 ***************************************************************************************************

 If you have question or comment send me it.